Eating low carbohydrate what threat that poses?

 8. High-fat diets with no energy deficit result in high postprandial TG's.
 Postprandial lipaemia is atherogenic.
 See Ultra-high-fat (~80%) diets: The good, the bad and the ugly.

 9. Permanently-high NEFAs (a.k.a.
 FFAs).
-See Lack of suppression of circulating free fatty acids and hypercholesterolemia during weight loss on a high-fat, low-carbohydrate diet.
+See Lack of suppression of circulating free fatty acids and hypercholesterolemia during weight loss on a high-fat, very-low-carbohydrate diet.
 This raises the RR for Sudden Cardiac Death, and increases ectopic fat accumulation in the pancreas.

 There may be more but I'm knackered, so I'm Publishing!